 For century’s wood has been one of the most sought after surfaces for the interior of a home.
 To the early settlers it was by necessity, today it is because homeowners and design professions alike understand that wood is timeless, versatile, and classic.
 Kitchen cabinets, doors and wood flooring aside, there are a number of other unique ways to bring wood into your home.

-Here’s 3 ways you might want to use them:
+Here are 3 ways you might want to use them:

 1. Wood Beams